 I put down my weak-ass drip coffee (I think I need a new brewer since I just discovered a small puddle of water next to my brewer a minute ago) and began to collect relevant notes for my blog class.
 I noticed that I have three folders entitled “Chicago Days”.
 One is black, one is green and one is beige.
 Curiosity got the better of me and I began to look though the beige one which is oldest and most beat up one.

-I hadn’t looked these pages over since spring of 2017.
+I hadn’t looked these pages over since spring of twenty seventeen.
 So, I had a go.
 After just a couple minutes I came across the page that became the opening of Tripio.
-It is not the prologue, which is younger by nearly 27 years.
+It is not the prologue, which is younger by nearly twenty seven years.
 This is the opening passage of Tripio, where Jay is “sitting at my writing desk, shirtless on a muggy day in Chicago.”

 Re-writing and editing changed this passage to some degree.
-In reading the passage twenty eight years later, I am struck by many thoughts.
-Perhaps the least disputable one of them all is that when I sat down at my typewriter in my second floor apartment in Lakeview that day, I didn’t do it with the intention of starting a novel.
+In reading the passage twenty eight, now close to thirty, years later, I am struck by many thoughts.
+Perhaps the least disputable one of them all is that when I sat down at my typewriter in my second floor apartment in Lakeview that day, I did not do it with the intention of starting a novel.